1937 24 Hours of Le Mans: Entries

 The change in French racing regulations had promised a strong field for the cancelled race the year before.
 A year later, this finally came to fruition with a competitive entry list for this race.
 After a year of further testing, French manufacturers were in force for outright victory – with Delahaye, Bugatti, Talbot-Lago and Delage all present, thus vindicating the ACF's decision.
 In a unique confluence, both Le Mans and the blue riband French Grand Prix would be run to the same regulations this year and mindful of the pre-eminent race of the season following only a fortnight later, both Delahaye and Bugatti kept their latest racing models under wraps.

 Their competition had wilted – the British Lagonda, winner in 1935 now looked decidedly outmatched just two years later.
 Alfa Romeo had dominated the race for four years before that with their supercharged 8C.
-However, after the Scuderia Ferrari withdrew a 3-car entry, there was left only a single entry from two-time winner Raymond Sommer.
+However, after the Scuderia Ferrari withdrew a 3-car entry, there was only a single entry left, from two-time winner Raymond Sommer.

 In the smaller classes, there was the debut for two German teams, Adler and BMW.
 Often recently the preserve of small British sports cars, the list was notable for the number of small French cars, led by a squadron of Simca-Fiats, resembling an entry-list more akin to the first years of the race in the 1920s.
 The further penalising on supercharged engines meant there were only two such cars in the field this year, well down on the dozen or more typically seen in the earlier years of this decade.

 Given the cancellation of the race in 1936, the Coupe Bienniale was instead drawn from the finishers of the previous 1935 race which still provided twelve entries returning for honours.